BACK

 Computer

 Using professional audio cards with ESDi will ensure smooth operation.
-E.g. Marc series from www.Marian.de
+E.g. Marc series from Marian

-A mix of ‘low end’ sound cards can cause problems with the audio.
-Click here for an utility that can help.
+Using more economical sound device can cause problems with the audio.
+Check your sound devices: Click here for an utility that can help.

 Licence Key